aisrael/check-semver/README.md

     prefix: 'cli-'
 ```

-### Check that the version is not an existing tag, and is SemVer higher than the highest existing tag or release
+### Check that the version is not an existing tag, and is SemVer higher than the highest existing tag

 ```yaml
 - name: Check version